Skip to Content

 Introduction to AAC Training

 This training a four-week online training.
 This training provides an introduction to AAC with instruction on AAC history and theories, the human-animal bond, evidence-based research, various therapeutic settings, animal communication, and positive training approaches.
-Throughout the training we discuss how these content areas are applied to working with children and teens in animal-assisted play therapy (AAPT) and animal-assisted school counseling (AASC) settings as well as in working with adults and families.
+For practitioners on our specialization tracks, we discuss how these content areas are applied to working with children and teens in animal-assisted counseling in play therapy (AAC-PT) and animal-assisted school counseling (AASC) settings as well as in working with adults and families.

 Participants earn 40 CEs: